 d) The Management Committee shall have the right to debar a player of known ability from becoming registered to play in a particular team or teams within his or her club.

-e) All Players registered or transferred after 31st August must be made on the official form.
+e) All Players registered or transferred after 31st August must be made in writing.
 Players can be registered or transferred after this date and can be approved by the fixture secretary pending final approval by the management committee.
 Registration shall lapse on 31st May of each year.

 f) Application from registered players for a transfer to another club affiliated to the League shall be submitted in writing to the Management Committee.
 The transfer fee shall be £1.00.
 Such applications must be accompanied by a signed release from the secretary of the club from which the transfer is being sought and the transfer fee.
 The Management Committee will advise the player and the 2 clubs concerned if and when the transfer has been approved and the effective date thereof.
 Any person or persons found guilty of attempting to induce, or inducing a registered player to join another club shall be deemed guilty of misconduct and be subject to disciplinary action at the discretion of the Management Committee.